CloudWatch metrics for Amazon EFS - Amazon Elastic File System

 MeteredIOBytes

-The number of metered bytes for each file system operation, including data read, data write, and metadata operations, with read operations metered at one-third the rate of other operations.
+The number of metered bytes for each file system operation, including data read, data write, and metadata operations, with read operations discounted according to the throughput limit.

 You can create a CloudWatch metric math expression that compares MeteredIOBytes to PermittedThroughput.
 If these values are equal, then you are consuming the entire amount of throughput allocated to your file system.
 In this situation, you might consider changing the file system's throughput mode to get higher throughput.